Gio-Choi/gio-choi.github.io/_news/announcement_growth_academy.md

 related_posts: false
 ---

-I was honored to participated in the [Growth Academy 2025](https://growthcenter.uchicago.edu/2025-growth-academy-chicago/), organized by the [Global Center for Economic Growth](https://growthcenter.uchicago.edu).
+I was honored to participate in the [Growth Academy 2025](https://growthcenter.uchicago.edu/2025-growth-academy-chicago/), organized by the [Global Center for Economic Growth](https://growthcenter.uchicago.edu).